Version-Control Systems for Linux

 JRMS (link)

-Java Revision Control System was a project for a lightweight Java non-changeset-oriented SCM that was to run over Java RMI (remote method invocation), abandoned by its author while still in late planning stages when he discovered Subversion.
+Java Revision Control System was a project for a lightweight Java non-changeset-oriented VCS that was to run over Java RMI (remote method invocation), abandoned by its author while still in late planning stages when he discovered Subversion.

 Code is Java.
 Open source (GNU GPL).